 Posts Tagged ‘Adobe Photoshop’

-This week’s technique will teach you how to create a realistic flower tattoo.
+This week’s technique will teach you how to build a hand-carved antique sign from scratch.

 This week’s technique is all about hand-painting a majestic image of a lion with Adobe Photoshop.
 Although Deke will use a high-end Wacom Cintiq tablet/monitor device to perform his wizardry, have no fear—you don’t need a tablet to follow along.